 Florida is the third most populous state in the United States.
-The Sunshine State also has the 4th largest state GDP in the country at $1.1 trillion.
-In fact, if it was a country, Florida would be the 16th largest economy in the world.
+The Sunshine State also has the fourth largest state GDP in the country, at $1.1 trillion.
+In fact, if it were a country, Florida would be the 16th largest economy in the world.

 This means that micro-enterprises have to prepare for the lean months by wisely allocating their earnings from the busy season, typically regarded as the time between Thanksgiving and Easter.

 Below are statistics on small businesses in the state of Florida:

 - There are 2.5 million small businesses, that’s 99.8% of all businesses in the state.

 - Micro-enterprises employ 41.6% of all private-sector employees.

 - 88% of employer businesses are small firms that employ fewer than 20 people.

 - There are 3,494,174 people employed by micro-enterprises.